Ertugliflozin and metformin

 How should I take ertugliflozin and metformin?

 This medicine is usually taken twice per day with meals.
-Follow all directions on your prescription label.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Use the medicine exactly as directed.

 Ertugliflozin and metformin works best if you take it with food.